 Two old methods - smoking and shaking

 Here are two methods of introducing queens that were taught to me by old beekeepers when I started beekeeping.
-They probably didn't know the principles of what they were doing, but I suppose by trial and error they found ways of doing things that worked.
+They probably didn't know the principles of what they were doing, but I suppose by trial and error they found ways that worked.

-I have used both these methods on many occasions and they are as successful as any I have used.
-I have no doubt they will be frowned upon by some who think they know more than others - probably because they aren't in the books they have read!
+I have used both these methods on several occasions, mainly when I have been without a queen cage.
+They are as successful as any I have used.
+I have no doubt they will be frowned upon by some - probably because they aren't in the books they have read!

 For this method to be successful the colony needs to be queenless for at least 4 days.
 It will probably help if the queen to be introduced has been without food for half an hour or so.

 The colony needs to be queenless.
-I have done it soon after removing the queen, but I think it better to wait a couple of hours after removing the queen, so the bees are frantic.
-It may also be better if the queen is hungry.Put a sloping board in front of the hive in the same way you would when hiving a swarm.
-The longer the board, the better.
+I have done it soon after removing the queen, but I think it better to wait an hour or two, so the bees are frantic.
+It may also be better if the queen is hungry, by leaving her half an hour or so.

 I understand that some beekeepers may not wish to try these methods, but I find they work.
 If you are a bit doubtful, then try with a queen you wish to cull.